 "Our mission is clear.
 Stop them at all cost.
 We move out now."

 Payne grumbled, but he obeyed the orders of his superior.
 He turned his mind to how it would feel to choke the life out of Rhys Gallant with his bare hands.
-To watch the life drain from the man who stole Tatiana Alcantara from him would be the ultimate satisfaction—short of winning her heart back from the brute.
+To watch the life drain from the man who had stolen Tatiana Alcantara from him would be the ultimate satisfaction—short of winning her heart back from the brute.
 Thoughts of revenge kept him moving as the storm moved closer and closer.

 Somewhere West of the Northern Pass, Indun Mountains, Essear Winter, 1312 AE